 Understand your employees learning and development needs and evolve into tomorrow's workforce.

-Swinburne Professional helps organisations determine their training needs through a 7-stage process.
+Swinburne Edge helps organisations determine their training needs through a 7-stage process.
 This involves the application of well researched, practical, and tested mechanisms.

 At the core of our approach is the 70-20-10 model for professional development as conceived by Lombardo and Eichinger from the Centre for Creative Leadership (CCL).
 This model has informed our learning and development since 2002.

 The model suggests that the following factors influence workplace learning.

 This method of learning and development program design is proven to maximise participant concentration, retention, enjoyment, impact and application of learning principles.

 The objective of the first phase is to identify and articulate the expected organisational outcomes of the training and development programs or initiatives.
 In other words- what needs to happen or change because of any training?